SevenDark7/Change-Text/README.md

-# Change-Text
-Program to change text to binary and vice versa
+With this program, you can convert your text to binary numbers and view it or enter binary numbers and receive them in text output.